 There are many applications of VR, from engineering to entertainment to recruitment.
 It’s best known currently for gaming, however there are plenty of other useful application of virtual reality:

-Read about these industries in detail in our article: Applications of VR
+Read about key industries that use VR: Applications of VR

-Wherever it is too dangerous, expensive or impractical to do something in reality, virtual reality is the answer.
-From trainee fighter pilots to medical applications trainee surgeons, virtual reality allows us to take virtual risks in order to gain real world experience.
-As the cost of virtual reality goes down and it becomes more mainstream you can expect more serious uses, such as education or productivity applications, to come to the fore.
+Wherever it's too dangerous, expensive or impractical to do something in reality, virtual reality is the answer.
+From trainee fighter pilots to medical applications trainee surgeons, virtual reality allows us to take virtual risks in order to gain real world experience

-It’s worth noting they have slightly different business models: Unity charges a yearly fee for their Pro version, whereas UE4 charges 5% of gross revenue after the first $3,000 per product per calendar quarter.
+It’s worth noting they have slightly different business models: Unity charges a yearly fee for their Pro version, whereas Unreal Engine charges 5% royalties when you monetize your game and your lifetime gross revenues exceed $1,000,000 USD.

 VR applications built with Unity: